Inspection and testing Applications of test hydraulic actuators and clamping devices

 Test field for the final inspection of hydraulic products Ratio-Drive® test machine

-Test stand for seals and rod surfaces Ratio-Drive® drive system
+Test stand for seals and rod surfaces Ratio-Drive® test machine

-Hänchen not only tests its own sealing systems, guiding systems and rod surfaces, it also operates as an external provider of testing services for many customers.
-Besides that, Hänchen now also designs and produces servo hydraulic test stands for the research and industrial sectors.
+Hänchen not only tests its own sealing systems, guiding systems and rod surfaces, meanwhile we design and produce servo hydraulic test stands for the research and industrial sectors.
 The test stands are realised electrically or hydraulically depending on the requirements.